Bug report #9569

 - for polygons I see something similar to what you describe for lines, but instead of having 3 nodes created on the segment, for me are just 2

-#2 Updated by Leyan Ouyang over 5 years ago
+#2 Updated by Leyan Ouyang almost 6 years ago

 I made some more investigation: the number of nodes created is not linked to the type of layer, but to the number of layers added after the layer edited (and with snapping active).
 The issue is linked to the call to QgsVectorLayerEditUtils::insertSegmentVerticesForSnap before moving the selected vertices.

-#6 Updated by Leyan Ouyang over 5 years ago
+#6 Updated by Leyan Ouyang almost 6 years ago

 I tried with revision 882dd0c pulled yesterday.
 I am on Linux (Archlinux), but I don't think it can be platform-specific.